srobfr/microparser/README.md

         red
     */

-A call to `microparser.parse()` returns a (pseudo) DOM node, which allows you to do complex querying and manipulations.
+A call to `parser.parse()` returns a (pseudo) DOM node, which allows you to do complex querying and manipulations.

+See the `tests/examples` content for more complex examples.

 ## Author